University of Rajshahi: Architecture

-University of Rajshahi is home to many architectural and artistic landmarks.
-Most of its academic, cultural, residential and administrative buildings are of modern architectural style.
+The University of Rajshahi is home to many architectural and artistic landmarks.
+To the east inside the main gate is the colonial era Motihar Kuthi building, now used by the university's unit of the Bangladesh National Cadet Corps.
+Most of the university's academic, cultural, residential and administrative buildings are of modern architectural style.
 The Shaheed Minar is an important example, complete with a mural designed by Murtaza Bashir.
 The Senate House is a modern mini-parliament house, has 206 rooms and is fully air-conditioned.
 It is usually used for meetings of the senate of the university, but it accommodates national and international conferences, seminars and symposia.
 In front of the Senate House is Shabash Bangladesh, one of the largest war memorial sculptures, designed and constructed by Nitun Kundu.
 The name comes from a poem by Sukanta Bhattacharya of the same name, the last four lines of which are engraved under the structure.

 Golden Jubilee Tower, a 2003 addition to the university's array of sculptures, commemorates its 50th anniversary.
 It is right beside the main gate.
-It has also an open theatre and two beautiful murals.
+It also has an open theatre and two beautiful murals.
 Other well-known buildings include the library and the university mosque.
 The Department of Fine Arts hosts a sizeable collection of contemporary art, while Varendra Museum has a large collection of ancient and medieval art.